Menu

 The trail descends down to West Canungra Creek where you’ll find Elabana Falls (yes, climb over those massive boulders in the creek bed as otherwise you won’t see Elabana Falls) and Box Log Falls so expect some drop in elevation (but it’s not massive).

-6. WEST CANUNGRA CIRCUIT
+8. WEST CANUNGRA CIRCUIT

 BASIC TRAIL INFO

-Distance: 13.9km loop
+DISTANCE: 13.9km loop

-Time: 4.5-5.5 hours
+TIME: 4.5-5.5 hours

-Yerralahla
+Tranquil Yerralahla

-Like Box Forest Circuit, this trail is great for warmer weather as well as it’s pretty much in the forest the whole time.
-My favourite part is from hitting the pool and then following the creek for a few kilometres, very pretty and relaxing as you hike along the gurgling waters.
+My favourite part is from hitting the pool and then following the creek for a few kilometres.
+It’s very pretty and relaxing as you hike past the gurgling waters.

 Just be prepared for plenty of creek crossings, one of which we had to take our shoes off as there was just no rock hopping possible.

-7. TOOLONA CREEK CIRCUIT
+9. TOOLONA CREEK CIRCUIT

 BASIC TRAIL INFO

-Distance: 17.4km loop
+DISTANCE: 17.4km loop

-Time: 6 hours
+TIME: 6 hours

 The Toolona Creek Circuit delivers one waterfall after another so if you want to do some waterfall chasing at Green Mountains, this is your hike.